+Creative technologies 7

+English language

-English Language is designed for those who wish to take their English studies further.
-If you love words and would like to know more about the development and variety of our language then this is the course for you.
+English language is designed for those who wish to take their English studies further in exploring the organisation and development of language.
+If you love words and would like to know more about the variety of our language then this is the course for you.
 You will study how children acquire language skills and look at how language functions in our society.
 There is also a sustained focus on understanding the diversity of our language use and how language changes over time through the analysis of both spoken and written texts.
-Coursework will enable you to undertake an investigative study of language in action and allows you the flexibility to focus on an area of language use that you would like to explore further.
+Coursework will enable vou to undertake an investigative study of language in action and allows you the flexibility to focus on an area of language use that you would like to explore further.

-A Level Assessment:
+A Level assessment:

-Paper 1: Language, The Individual and Society Section A - Text Variation and Representation Section B - Child Language Development

-Paper 2: Language Diversity and Change Section A - Diversity and Change

-Section B - Language Discourses

-Non-exam assessment: Language in Action Language Investigation - 2000 words Original Writing - 1500 words

-Additional entry requirements: Students will need a minimum Grade 4 GCSE English Language.

-English Literature

-Why do writers write?
+Paper 1: Language, the individual and society Section A - Text variation and representation Section B - Child language development Paper 2: Language diversity and change Section A - Diversity and change Section B - Language discourses Non-exam assessment: Language in action Language investigation - 2000 words Original writing - 1500 words Exam Board: AQA Additional entry requirements: students will need a minimum grade 4 GCSE English language.
+English literature Why do writers write?
 Not just to entertain or make a living.
-Great writers write because they are fascinated by people and life and want to communicate their ideas about the world - their work touches us precisely because we can recognise what they are saying.

-Studying English Literature is therefore for anybody interested in how and why people live their lives the way they do: it involves thinking about life and death, love and relationships, good and evil.
+Great writers write because they are fascinated by people and life and want to communicate their ideas about the world - their work touches us precisely because we recognise what they are saying.
+Studying English literature is therefore for anybody interested in how and why people live their lives the way they do: it involves thinking about life and death, love and relationships, good and evil.
 It is a subject that demands a personal response.

-Key Topic Areas

-The Gothic; American Drama post-1900; Tragedy; Elizabethan and Jacobean Revenge Tragedy; Pre-Raphaelite Poetry; Post-war landscapes; women in Literature.

-Component 1 (Exam -40%): Shakespeare and Drama & Poetry

-Component 2 (Exam - 40%): Comparative and

-Contextual Study

-Component 3 (Coursework - 20%): Literature

-Post-1900

-Exam Board: OCR

-Additional entry requirements: Students will need a minimum grade 4 GCSE English Literature.

-Media Studies

-It is impossible to ignore the media!
+Key topic areas The Gothic; American drama post-1900; tragedy; Elizabethan and Jacobean revenge tragedy; Pre-Raphaelite poetry; Post-war landscapes; women in literature.
+Assessment Component 1 (exam -40%): Shakespeare and drama & poetry Component 2 (exam - 40%): Comparative and contextual study Component 3 (coursework - 20%): Literature post-1900 Exam Board: OCR Additional entry requirements: students will need a minimum grade 4 GCSE English literature.
+Media studies It is impossible to ignore the media!
 Our course offers you the chance to investigate the ways in which it influences all our lives.

-Explore how media products are used by institutions to construct different representations and how media audiences interpret these products.
-Research and analyse the ideas and arguments from debates about the media drawing from a historical perspective, the digital age and global media.
+We explore how media products are used by institutions in order to construct different representations and how media audiences interpret these products.
+We research and analyse the ideas and arguments from debates about the media, drawing from a historical perspective, the digital age and global media.

-You will also have the opportunity to practically explore the creation of three linked media products in a cross-media production - the prefect combination of theoretical and hands-on knowledge!

-Component 1 - Examination (70%) Component 2 - Coursework (30%)

-Exam Board: OCR

-Additional entry requirements: Students will need a minimum Grade 4 GCSE English Language or Literature.
+You will also have the opportunity to explore practically the creation of three linked media products in a cross-media production - the perfect combination of theoretical and handson knowledge!
+Assessment Component 1- examination (70%) Component 2 - coursework (30%) Exam Board: OCR Additional entry requirements: students will need a minimum grade 4 GCSE English language or literature.